singh-man/books/crackingTheCoding/05_bitManipulation.md

 1. If we flip a zero to a one, we must flip a one to a zero.
 2. When we do that, the number will be bigger if and only if the zero-to-one bit was to the left of the one-to-zero bit.
 3. We want to make the number bigger, but not unnecessarily bigger.
-Therefore, we need to flip the right- most zero which has ones on the right of it.
+Therefore, we need to flip the right-most zero which has ones on the right of it.

 To put this in a different way, we are flipping the rightmost non-trailing zero.
 That is, using the above example, the trailing zeros are in the 0th and 1st spot.
 The rightmost non-trailing zero is at bit 7.
 Let's call this position p.